-Renting a car in Mexico is a good way to get around the Latin American country.
-Opting to do so gives you a lot more freedom and flexibility than having to depend on public transport.
+Renting a car in Mexico is a good way to get around.
+It gives you a lot more freedom and flexibility than having to depend on public transport.

-However, as with driving in any foreign country, there are a few things to know about renting a car in Mexico before you go ahead and pick up your Mexico car rental.
-It is also worth noting that hiring a car may or may not be the most appropriate option for you depending on your itinerary.
+There are also some parts of the country that are tricky to explore in full if you do not have access to a vehicle.
+As with driving in any foreign country, there are a few things to know about renting a car in Mexico before you go ahead and pick up your Mexico car rental.

 Renting a Car in Mexico

 Renting a car in Mexico may or may not be the best option for you depending on your itinerary.
-If your trip is focused on a specific region of the country (i.e. the Yucatan), renting a car in Merida can help you to get to the cenotes, caves (grutas), and Pueblo Magicos that are not so easy to reach by bus.
+If your trip is focused on a specific region of the country ( a road trip around the Yucatan), renting a car can help you to get to the cenotes, caves (grutas), and Pueblo Magicos that are not so easy to reach by bus.

-Conversely, if you are trying to visit several Mexican states in a short period of time and you are going to be flying between them, it might work out easier to base yourself in each capital and take day trips out from there.
-Similarly, if you are basing yourself in Mexico city, it is better to depend on the local transport as navigating the chaotic roads can be nightmarish.
+However, if you are visiting congested cities like CDMX or Guadalajara, driving here can be nightmarish and is best avoided.
+If you are trying to visit several Mexican states in a short period of time and you are going to be flying between them, it might work out easier to base yourself in each capital and take day trips out from there.

 Public transport in Mexico can leave a lot to be desired, even in the more touristic states such as the Yucatan and Quintana Roo.
 Getting around by bus can sometimes mean that you have to make multiple changes to get to your end destination.